 Battery rooms require minimum safety equipment to reduce exposure due to electrical and regulated materials hazards.

-This training covers information on how the eye provides natural protections to everyday irritants with its own built-in devices.
-The training prepares the learner to make the right decisions about when, where, and how to properly use eye protection.
+This training prepares the learner to make the right decisions about when, where, and how to properly use eye protection, PPE, eyewash stations, spill kits, voltage protection and more.

 Battery Protective Covers protect personnel from dangerous battery voltage while in the battery room.
 This product is a required part of the battery room to be in compliance with NFPA 70E and OSHA 29 CFR.